Amateur Radio Club OH3NE in Tampere, Finland

 We also have access to another tower Näsinneula near our location where we have some equipment for our repeaters.

 The tower and the directional antennas on the on the roof were taken down in April, 2017, for quarterly repairs.
-We have erected a new tower setup, overhauled all antennas and purchased a new 6m/4m yagi.
-The new tower setup also introduces a G-1000 rotor with remote control possibilities.
-We will get back on air sometime in the summer of 2018 with more oomph using the following configuration:
+We are now back on the air with some more oomph using the following configuration:

 Equipment for HF, 6 and 4 metres